-Hundreds of thousands of college students would converge on Fort Lauderdale beach, blocking State Road A1A for a month of steady drinking and assorted debauchery inspired by the iconic ’60s movie “Where the Boys Are.”
+Spring Break was an event to behold when I first moved in Fort Lauderdale in the late ’70s.
+Hundreds of thousands of college students converged on Fort Lauderdale’s beach every year, blocking State Road A1A for a month of steady drinking and assorted debauchery inspired by the iconic ’60s movie “Where the Boys Are.”

 Orlando tops the charts as the No. 1 Spring Break destination in Florida, and deservedly so.
 The closest beach, Cocoa Beach, is only an hour away, but the real attraction is the multiplex of theme parks, with Disney World and Universal Studios leading the charge.
-With hundreds of hotels and motels (an estimated 130,000 hotel rooms), accommodations are not hard to find, and almost every hotel has a pool where the guys and gals congregate when not riding Space Mountain.
+This year, Disney dazzles with its new Star Wars attraction at Disney World’s Hollywood Studios.
+With hundreds of hotels and motels (an estimated 130,000 hotel rooms), accommodations are not hard to find, and almost every hotel has a pool where the guys and gals congregate when not spacing out on Star Wars.

 Things to do near Orlando

 The kids are less rowdy today and more into tanning time, but isn’t that how it all started back in the ’50s?
-The college kids who visit now are more likely to be crashing at grandma’s condo, rather than 10 to a room at a Holiday Inn.
-The weather and sunshine are the most predictably pleasant of anywhere in Florida, except possibly the Keys, and the Elbo Room remains a popular focal point of beach activity.
+The college kids who visit now are more likely to be crashing at grandma’s condo, rather than ten-to-a-room at a Holiday Inn.
+The weather and sunshine are the most predictably pleasant of anywhere in Florida, except possibly Key West, and the Elbo Room remains a popular focal point of beach activity.
 While Lauderdale’s famous “Strip” can still hold its own, the current crowds are just as likely dispersed onto neighboring beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood and Deerfield Beach.
-Since you’re not as wild as you used to be, check out these activities around South Florida.

 Topless tolerance and Art Deco panache have helped Miami Beach emerge as a premier Spring Break destination.
 Beachfront hotels and Lincoln Road’s outdoor cafes are the hot spots for hanging out.
 The SoBe crowd is well-heeled, so you’ll be stylin’ (and spendin’.)
 Not a cheap night out but likely a night to remember.
 Still, there’s a lot more to Miami and the rest of South Florida than South Beach, so check out our other things to do in South Florida.